-This child restraint is designed for use only by children who weigh between 9 kg (20 lb.) and 30 kg (66 lb.), whose height is 127 cm (50 in.) or less, who are capable of sitting upright alone, and whose shoulder height is less than the shoulder belt slots in use.
+This child restraint is designed for use only by children who weigh between 10 and 30 kg (22.1 and 66.1 pounds), and whose height is between 85 and 127 cm (33.5 and 50.0 inches).

-The child should be one year old or more and at least 71 cm (28 in.) in height.
-It is important to use a rearfacing child restraint until the child is about a year old.
+The child should be at least one year old and must be capable of sitting upright alone and whose shoulder height is below the shoulder belt slot in use.

+It is important to use a rear-facing child restraint until the child is about a year old.
 A rear-facing restraint gives the child's head, neck and body the support they would need in a crash.
-See "-Child restraint system" in this chapter for more information.
+See "-Child restraint system" for more information.